dmolitor/mlb-data/README.md

 The data spans January, 2001 to the beginning of the current month.

+## Goal
+I began compiling these data sources particularly because I wanted to get my hands on MLB Injury Data, and there didn't seem to be any cohesive, easy-to-download, data source.
+So I took it upon myself to make that resource.
+Although there's about a billion good baseball resources, I'm sure there are more (like injuries) that aren't easily accessible yet, and I plan to extend this repo to include those when/if I come across them.
+I'd love to have contributions so, if you'd like to, feel free to contact me at molitdj97@gmail.com.

 ## Importing the Data

 If you want all this data available locally, simply clone the repository and you should be set.
 Alternatively you can import this data directly from Github.